sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 ## 4. Going live

+// TODO UPDATE WORDING AND SCREENSHOT FOR ENVIRONMENTS!

 Once you've reached a point when you're ready to invite first real users to your marketplace, it's time to go live.